When it comes to Equity, Diversity and Inclusion (EDI), campus recreation can play a vital role.

 “Everyone is welcome in both classes,” said Torin Kaletskey, the assistant director of Fitness.
 “We surveyed our participants and found these classes have fostered community among their participants in a really spectacular way.
 Some came who had never been to the Student Recreation Center before, and almost all of them started participating in other recreation programs as a result.
 Nearly every participant reported engaging with Campus Recreation at least once a week and also reported they feel an increased sense of belonging at CSU because of the classes.”

-There’s also professional development around social justice that’s offered at the university.
+There’s also professional development around social justice at the university.
 Erin Patchett, the director of Administartion, shared one such offering is an annual week-long Diversity Symposium.
-Patchett said staff in the rec department are encouraged to attend as much as the symposium as possible.
+Patchett said they encourage staff in the rec department to attend as much of the symposium as possible.

 And in the works is the launching of the Inclusivity Committee.
 All in all, the goal is to increase the campus recreation team’s skills and capacity when it comes to equity work.
 Patchett said growing in awareness and knowledge is an important first step.